 Living with the Land at Epcot (A Resorts Gal Guide)

-Living with the Land is on the lower level of the Land Pavilion at Epcot.
-This popular attraction is a favorite for many guests.
+Living with the Land is a slow-moving boat ride that travels through Epcot’s greenhouses along with scenes of earth biomes.
+Narration provided by a speaker system helps educate guests about each environment.
+The attraction’s entrance is on the lower level of the Land Pavilion at Epcot.
+It’s a fan-favorite for many.
 Below, we’ll take a virtual ride with photos and discuss the best times to experience this attraction.

 Fun Fact: When this attraction first premiered, a live cast member attended each boat and provided narration during the tour.
 Now, let’s look at some of the more modern elements.